meientau/pstest/README.md

  * _spec actual expected_ **assert-deep-equal** _any*_

-Compares two objects, descending into sequences (arrays/dicts/strings) to compare individual corresponding entries.
+Compares two objects, descending recursively into arrays and dicts to compare individual corresponding entries.
+Also works for primitives.

  * _spec array_ **assert-empty** _any*_
  * _spec array_ **assert-not-empty** _any*_